Swami Satchidananda Saraswati

-In 1991, multiple female members of staff made allegations of sexual manipulation and abuse, more coming forwards after an initial protest.
-No legal complaints were filed, and Satchidananda denied all accusations.

 Early life and education

-Satchidananda Saraswati was born C. K. Ramaswamy Gounder on 22 December 1914, in Chettipalayam, a suburb of Coimbatore city in Tamil Nadu, India, on December 22, 1914, "to a family of wealthy landowners".
+Satchidananda Saraswati was born C. K. Ramaswamy Gounder on 22 December 1914, in Chettipalayam, a suburb of Coimbatore city in Tamil Nadu, India to "a family of wealthy landowners".

-According to his authorized biography (published by his eventual U.S. organization, Integral Yoga), his father, Sri Kalyanasundaram was a landowner and poet; his mother, Srimati Velammai was deeply spiritual.
-It further states that his parents affectionately called him Ramu, that their home was a meeting place for poets, musicians, and philosophers, that wandering ascetics and holy men received free food and lodging at their home, and that their presence deeply influenced Satchidananda.
+According to his authorized biography (published by his existing U.S. organization, Integral Yoga), his father, Sri Kalyanasundaram was a landowner and poet; his mother, Srimati Velammai was spiritual.
+It further states that his parents called him Ramu, that their home was a meeting place for poets, musicians, and philosophers, that wandering ascetics and holy men received free food and lodging at their home, and that their presence influenced Satchidananda.
 He studied at an agricultural college.

 Early career pursuits and marriage

 Satchidananda began working in his family's automobile import business, learning how to weld.
-At age 23 he became a manager at India's National Electric Works.
+At age 23, he became a manager at India's National Electric Works.
 He was a temporary manager of Perur Temple, and met his wife there.
-He married and had two sons; his wife died suddenly 5 years into his marriage.
+He married and had two sons; his wife died suddenly 5 years into their marriage.